ElasticSA/eskb_doc_vac/README.md

-Elasticsearch AI assistant knowledgebase creator (vacuum)
+Vacuum documents into an Elasticsearch AI assistant knowledgebase
 =========================================================

 This project is to simplify the creation of knowledgebase indices for the AI assistants